 He received his MBA from the Kenan-Flagler Business School at the University of North Carolina and his BS from the Robert H. Smith School of Business at the University of Maryland.

-Prior to joining Enlightenment Capital, Amanda was an Experienced Core Assurance Associate with PwC, where she worked primarily with private equity and venture capital clients.
+Amanda is a Senior Accountant at Enlightenment Capital.
+Prior to joining Enlightenment, Amanda was an Experienced Core Assurance Associate with PwC, where she worked primarily with private equity and venture capital clients.
 She received her BS in accounting from Towson University.

-Prior to joining Enlightenment Capital, Nate was an investment banking analyst with Stephens, working in the Consumer & Retail group where he executed mergers and acquisitions, equity, and debt financing transactions.
+Nate is an Associate at Enlightenment Capital.
+Prior to joining Enlightenment, Nate was an investment banking analyst with Stephens, working in the Consumer & Retail group where he executed mergers and acquisitions, equity, and debt financing transactions.
 He received his BBA from The Mason School of Business at William and Mary.

-Prior to joining Enlightenment Capital, Anish was an Associate in the corporate development group at ICF, where he executed mergers and acquisitions primarily in the government, energy, healthcare, and marketing services sectors.
+Anish is an Associate at Enlightenment Capital.
+Prior to joining Enlightenment, Anish was an Associate in the corporate development group at ICF, where he executed mergers and acquisitions primarily in the government, energy, healthcare, and marketing services sectors.
 He began his career at Stout Risius Ross in the valuation advisory practice, primarily working with clients in the defense and government sector.
 Anish received his BA from the University of Virginia.

-Prior to joining Enlightenment Capital, Simon was a sports science intern at the soccer club AFC Ajax in Amsterdam.
+Simon is the Executive Assistant at Enlightenment Capital.
+Prior to joining Enlightenment, Simon was a sports science intern at the soccer club AFC Ajax in Amsterdam.
 He received an MSc in Human Movement Science, with a concentration in Biophysics in Sport, from the Vrije Universiteit in Amsterdam.
 He received a BS and a BA from the University of Maryland.